Astrakhan: Medieval history

 Astrakhan is in the Volga Delta, which is rich in sturgeon and exotic plants.
 The fertile area formerly contained the capitals of Khazaria and the Golden Horde.
 Astrakhan was first mentioned by travelers in the early 13th century as Xacitarxan.
 Tamerlane burnt it to the ground in 1395 during his war with the Golden Horde.
-From 1459 to 1556, Xacitarxan was the capital of Astrakhan Khanate.
+From 1459 to 1556, Xacitarxan was the capital of Astrakhan Khanate by the Astrakhan Tatars.
 The ruins of this medieval settlement were found by archaeologists 12 km upstream from the modern-day city.

 Starting in A.D.
 1324, Ibn Battuta, the famous Berber Muslim traveler, began his pilgrimage from his native city of Tangier, present-day Morocco to Mecca.
 Along the 7500 mi trek, which took nearly 29 years, Battuta came in contact with many new cultures, which he writes about in his diaries.
 One specific country that he passed through on his journey was the Golden Horde ruled by the descendants of Genghis Khan, located on the Volga River in southern Russia; which Battuta refers to as the river Athal.
 He then claims the Athal is, "one of the greatest rivers in the world".
 In the winter, the Khan stays in Astrakhan.
 Due to the cold water, Özbeg Khan ordered the people of Astrakhan to lay many bundles of hay down on the frozen river.
 He does this to allow the people to travel over the ice.
 When Battuta and the Khan spoke about Battuta visiting Constantinople, which the Khan granted him permission to do, the Khan then gifted Battuta with fifteen hundred dinars, many horses, and a dress of honor.

 In 1556, the khanate was conquered by Ivan the Terrible, who had a new fortress, or kremlin, built on a steep hill overlooking the Volga in 1558.
 This year is traditionally considered to be the foundation of the modern city.

 In 1569, during the Russo-Turkish War, Astrakhan was besieged by the Ottomans, who had to retreat in disarray.
 A year later, the Ottoman sultan renounced his claims to Astrakhan, thus opening the entire Volga River to Russian traffic.
 The Ottoman Empire, though militarily defeated, insisted on safe passage for Muslim pilgrims and traders from Central Asia as well as the destruction of the Russian fort on the Terek River.
 In the 17th century, the city was developed as a Russian gate to the Orient.
 Many merchants from Armenia, Safavid Persia, Mughal India, and Khivan Khanate settled in the town, giving it a cosmopolitan character.